 The Comprehensive Plan is a long-range plan that looks into the future.
 It articulates a vision for the future of the City of Idaho Springs and provides the goals and actions to achieve that vision.
 It is a document that provides guidance to City Council, Planning Commission, City staff, residents, businesses, and developers to make informed decisions about the current and future needs of the community.

-Some of the issues that may be addressed by the Comprehensive Plan include:
+Some of the issues that are addressed by the Comprehensive Plan include:

 - What is unique about Idaho Springs?